Archibald Campbell, 9th Earl of Argyll: Attempted invasion of the Lowlands

-In a poor situation Argyll took up the lowland enterprise.
-Near Dumbarton he encamped in an advantageous position in the face of the royal troops; but his proposal to fight was overruled, and the rebels retreated without any engagement towards Glasgow.
-It crossed to the south side of the River Clyde at Renfrew by Kiipatrick ford, dwindling from two thousand to five hundred men; and after one or two skirmishes with the troops commanded by Rosse and William Cleland, Argyll found himself alone with his son John and three personal friends.
+In a poor situation, Argyll took up the lowland enterprise.
+Near Dumbarton, he encamped in an advantageous position in the face of the royal troops; but his proposal to fight was overruled, and the rebels retreated without any engagement towards Glasgow.
+It crossed to the south side of the River Clyde at Renfrew by Kilpatrick ford, dwindling from two thousand to five hundred men; and after one or two skirmishes with the troops commanded by Rosse and William Cleland, Argyll found himself alone with his son John and three personal friends.
 To avoid pursuit they separated, only Major Fullarton remaining with Argyll.

 Having been refused shelter at the house of an old servant, the two crossed the Clyde to Inchinnan.
-On 18 June they were found by a group of militiamen.
+On 18 June, they were found by a group of militiamen.
 Argyll was said to have drawn his pistols to fire, but the powder had become damp in the river, and Argyll was struck over the head by one of his captors, a weaver.
 Heavily disguised in a countryman's bonnet and the full beard he had grown in exile, it was reported (probably apocryphally) that Argyll was only recognised when he cried "Alas, unfortunate Argyll!" as he fell, upon which the militiamen wept when they realised who they had captured, though they were too afraid not to hand him over to the authorities.

 He was led first to Renfrew and then to Glasgow.
-On 20 June he arrived at Edinburgh, taken to the castle and put in irons.
-He was questioned before the council as to his associates, and threatened with torture.
-While in prison he was visited by his sister, Lady Lothian, and by his wife, who, with Sophia Lindsay, had been placed in confinement on the first news of his landing.
+On 20 June, he arrived at Edinburgh, taken to the castle and put in irons.
+He was questioned before the council as to his associates and threatened with torture.
+While in prison, he was visited by his sister, Lady Lothian, and by his wife, who, with Sophia Lindsay, had been placed in confinement on the first news of his landing.